sbischoff-ai/pygase/docs/api/pygase.shared.md

 Client as well as server are supposed to define subclasses of classes in this module, that extend those types with data and functionality that is client-/server-specific.

-Also, this module defines the network protocol which *eConnection*s and *Server*s use to communicate.
+Also, this module defines the network protocol which *Connection*s and *Server*s use to communicate.
 It contains the *UDPPackage* class, which represents a unit of information that client and server can exchange with each other, as well as classes that make up parts of a package.